phalcon-orphanage/docs/en/reference/di.rst

     // Pass them as constructor parameters
     $some = new SomeComponent($connection, $session, $fileSystem, $filter, $selector);

-    // ... or using setters
+    // ...
+Or using setters

     $some->setConnection($connection);
     $some->setSession($session);